nomad-coe/greenX/README.md

 When adding new files with documentation, please ensure the directory is listed in the `INPUT` tag of Doxyfile.

+For more information and benchmark examples see also the [GreenX website](nomad-coe.github.io/greenX/).

 ## Unit Testing